stryker-mutator/stryker-handbook/stryker/guides/vuejs.md

 ```

 ## Jest configuration
-The following config is a good starting point, the stryker-jest-runner will attempt to find your config file by looking in your package.json and in the current working directory.
+The following config is a good starting point; the stryker-jest-runner will attempt to find your config file by looking in your package.json and in the current working directory.

 If your jest config is somewhere else, please specify it.
 ```js